whistlegraph/aesthetic-computer/README.txt

        (This should enable more immersive development / help with monitoring.)
        - 📆 In a week
        (https://github.com/microsoft/vscode/issues/208790)

+- [-] Auth is messed up in the VSCode extension.
+  - [] Potentially when switching between Local Development mode and production.
+  - [-] In general after logging out, one appears to stay logged in?

 *** sean meeting w/ ida ***
   - [] system update notification feed